AdaCore/spark2014/docs/lrm/source/packages.rst

 |SPARK| extends the concept of state abstraction to provide hierarchical data
-abstraction whereby the state abstraction declared in a package may contain the persistent state of other packages given certain restrictions described in :ref:`package_hierarchy`.
+abstraction whereby the state abstraction declared in a package may contain the persistent state of other packages given certain restrictions described in :ref:`Abstract_State, Package Hierarchy and Part_Of`.
 This provides data refinement similar to the refinement available to types whereby a record may contain fields which are themselves records.

 .. centered:: **Static Semantics**